isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Specifying the underlying type is necessary in forward declarations of enumerations:
+Specifying the underlying type is necessary to forward-declare an enum or enum class:

     enum Flags : char;